computeranonymous/computer/README.md

 If you want to start your own meetup, fork and open a pull request.
 We also love feedback and translations.

-Meeting pages and changes will usually almost always get merged straight away, but other changes take time.
+Meeting pages and changes will almost always get merged straight away, but other changes take time.

 ## Writing Guidelines